The

 "But it's so OBVIOUS!
 Just look at them!"

-But please, if you can diagnose on sight alone, call your local hospital.
+But please, if you can diagnose a stranger on sight alone, call your local hospital.
 You’re a medical miracle!

 “Oh, c'mon!
 They look so unhealthy, you can SEE it!
 You can SEE the malnutrition!”